MicahElliott/flickpapr/README.md

 delivered right to your desktop as a wallpaper.
 Well, maybe you should just have pics of your cats going there, but these can be a little more inspirational.
 The cats shouldn’t get too jealous; they’ll love all the bugs!

-There’s a danger in coming to flickr every day to peruse interesting pics.
-And anyway, they’re too small there.
-So this little script recipe just puts one at random on your desktop every so often.
+This little script recipe just puts an image at random onto your desktop every so often.
 It also puts a desktop notification describing the photo and location.

 <img src="https://github.com/MicahElliott/flickpapr/raw/master/screenshots/montignano.jpg" alt="Flickpapr Screenshot" title="Flickpapr Screenshot" align="center" />
 <br />